cristian-swf/mastering-api-development-unleashing-the-power-of-go-for-seamless-integration/chapter-2/2-design-api-architectures.md

 - Advantages over REST
 - Designing a schema

-2.3 API Versioning: Explore different strategies for versioning your APIs, such as URI versioning, query parameter versioning, and custom header versioning.
+[**2.3 API Versioning**](2.3-api-versioning-explore-different-strategies-for-versioning-your-apis.md): Explore different strategies for versioning your APIs, such as:

 - URI versioning
 - Query parameter versioning